gaugeinteractive/M2-Enhanced-Ecommerce/README.md

 In the current state the extension does not track add to cart on the category view page.
 This feature is more dynamic so it has been left out.

 ## Debugging
 All templates are laid out using Magento 2's before.body.end and head.additional.
-If an event isn't being fired, verify the page layout overidden.
+If an event isn't being fired, verify the page layout isn't being overidden.
 All click events utilize Magento 2's default markup.
 If a click event isn't firing, check to see if the ID of the selector matches up.